soumyadipdas404/otpify/readme.md

-# OTP Generator
+# otpify

-OTP Generator is a Node.js package for generating and verifying one-time passwords (OTPs) with enhanced security and additional features.
+otpify is a Node.js package for generating and verifying one-time passwords (OTPs) with enhanced security and additional features.

 ## Features